2021 NC Renewable Energy ChallengeElementary, Middle, High School and College Students

 2021 NC Renewable Energy Challenge –

-The Coastal Studies Institute (CSI), in partnership with KidWind and Jennette’s Pier will host the 3rd Annual North Carolina Renewable Energy Challenge at the CSI campus site in Wanchese, North Carolina this Spring.
+The Coastal Studies Institute (CSI), in partnership with KidWind and Jennette’s Pier will host the 3rd Annual North Carolina Renewable Energy Challenge at the CSI campus site through virtual interactions and distanced design testing.
 This competition will ask students to engineer an alternative energy device and compete against each other to create the most efficient device in either solar, wind and ocean energy.
 The challenge strives to increase student interest in green technology and promote innovation.

 Plans for the 2021 NC Renewable Energy Challenge are in process.
-Ideally we would like to have an in-person event this spring, but they may not be possible.
-If we cannot meet in person we will most likely offer a hybrid event.
-The event would have the same categories as before, and individual students or student teams would ship us their devices to be tested live during the event.
-We expect to have more information and details very soon.
+We are planning a hybrid event, which will include creating a video, building a device, virtually testing the device, and some virtual interaction with judges.
+The event has the same categories as before, and individual students or student teams can ship us their devices to be tested live during the event.

 This year’s event will include wind turbine, solar and ocean energy competitions with divisions to include graduate, undergraduate, high school, and middle and elementary school students.
 The goal of the competition is to increase engineering solutions for the alternative energies available in North Carolina.
 There will be some travel funding available for teams, or if we have to go to the hybrid event we will be able to provide some funding for the shipping of the devices to CSI.

 There are updated rules for the 2021.
 Stay tuned!
 Wind and solar challenges click here 2020 KidWind Challenge Manual, 2021 KIDWIND Rulebook and click here for 2020 Ocean Energy Manual.
 For more information about the KidWind Challenge, visit kidwindchallenge.org.
 The top two teams in the solar and wind categories from the NC event will be invited to this year’s national KIDWIND competition.

 Additional Ocean Energy Information